xgdsmileboy/GenPat/README.md

   * `-dir`: the home directory of pattern files.
   * `-op`: the output path of results.

-We only listed some of the most important features of *GenPat*, please learn more via checking its implementation.
+We only list some of the most important features of *GenPat*, please learn more via checking its implementation.

 #### Result Analysis

-* Typically, the output is the transformated source code after applying some patterns.
+* Typically, the output is the transformed source code after applying some pattern.
 * Particularly, when using *GenPat* for program repair on defects4j, it will produce two sub-folders, i.e., log and patch, where the log folder contains the log information during the repair, including used pattern, code-diffs and so on (view [log](./repair-result/log) for more details), while the patch folder contains the patches that can pass the test cases. (view [patch](./repair-result/patch) for more details).

 ## IV.
 Evaluation Result